EasyConfig.jl

 EasyConfig

-• EasyConfig provides an easy-to-use nested AbstractDict{Symbol, Any} data structure.
+• EasyConfig provides a friendly-syntax, nested AbstractDict{Symbol, Any} data structure.

 • The advantages over other AbstractDict/NamedTuples are: